-POSITION RANK: This is a regular, full-time tenure track position.
-Appointment at the rank of Assistant Professor.
+This is a nine-month, full-time tenure track position.
+The appointment is at the rank of Assistant Professor.

-POSITION RESPONSIBILITIES: The successful candidate will be expected to make the following contributions to the Department of Education Leadership & Policy and other graduate programs within the College of Education:
+The successful candidate will be expected to make the following contributions to the Department of Education Leadership & Policy and other graduate programs within the College of Education.

-The ELP Department collectively values and actively promotes a commitment to equity and social justice within the study of educational leadership and policy in K-12 and higher education arenas.
-Faculty and students engage in research, outreach, service, and teaching to improve the educational conditions and opportunities of minoritized students and their families.
-In addition, department faculty are active and often serve in leadership roles in the local educational environment and national professional associations such as ASHE, NASPA, AERA, UCEA, and ELA.
-The ELP Department is closely linked with the Utah Education Policy Center (UEPC).
-The UEPC is an independent, non-partisan University of Utah research center in the College of Education that bridges research, policy, and practice for Utah public schools and higher education.
+The ELP Department collectively values and actively promotes a commitment to equity and social justice within the study of educational leadership and policy in K-12 and higher education arenas such as the University of Utah Prison Education Project, the McCluskey Center for Violence Prevention, and the Transfer Pathways Program between the University of Utah and Salt Lake Community College.
+Faculty and students engage in research, outreach, service, and teaching to improve the diversity, equity, and inclusion conditions and opportunities of various underserved student populations.
+In addition, department faculty are active and often serve in leadership roles in the local educational environment and national professional associations such as ASHE, NASPA, ACPA, NACADA, AERA, UCEA, and ELA.
+The Department is also linked with the Utah Education Policy Center (UEPC).

-APPLICATION MATERIALS: Each candidate should submit the following application materials electronically through the University of Utah Human Resource Department portal: http://utah.peopleadmin.com.
+APPLICATION MATERIALS: Candidates should submit the following application materials electronically through the University of Utah Human Resource Department portal: http://utah.peopleadmin.com.

 College of Education http://www.ed.utah.edu

 The University of Utah values candidates who have experience working in settings with students, staff, faculty and patients from diverse backgrounds and possess a strong commitment to improving access to higher education, employment opportunities, and quality healthcare for historically underrepresented groups.